 Teaching and Demonstrating

-In January 2019, I and a few other DST CDT students participated in the annual Science Gala at the University of Warwick.
-It was another great opportunity to explain the properties and applications of diamond to school students interested in STEM.
+- In January 2019, I joined a few other DST CDT students to participate in the annual Science Gala at the University of Warwick.
+We were able to explain the properties and applications of diamond to school students interested in STEM subjects.